Ensure your CV format is structured to best highlight your unique experience and life situation.

 • experience and achievements in the finance field

-Follow these three tips to build a CV that persuades recruiters in the finance industry to invite you in for a job interview and ultimately invest in you as an employee:
+Follow these three tips to persuade recruiters in the finance industry to invest in you as an employee:

-1. Draw the recruiter’s interest with a standout personal statement
+1. Draw the recruiter’s interest with a compelling personal statement

 High-quality CVs always have a personal statement at the top of the first page.
 A CV personal statement is the first thing a recruiting manager sees, so it’s the perfect place to include your top finance-relevant achievements, qualifications, and skills.